Brian Witherspoon: Professional career

-2008 NFL Combine

-Jacksonville Jaguars

 Witherspoon was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.

 He tore his ACL for a second straight season during offseason practices with the Giants, and was waived/injured on May 24.

 Witherspoon has also played for the Detroit Lions, Carolina Panthers and New York Giants.

-Witherspoon is currently a sales representative at Unifirst Corp 2016.

 Track and field

 In July 2013, Witherspoon retired from football to be a full-time track and field runner.
 He qualified for the US Track & Field Nationals in both the 100 meters, with a time of 10.22 seconds, and 200 meters, with a time of 20.66 seconds.